tonghaining/Introduction-to-Engineering-of-Machine-Learning-Systems-Setup/README.md

 3. Click on the green "><" icon in the bottom-left corner of VS Code.
 Select "Remote-SSH: Connect to Host..." and choose `local-mlops` from the list. **NOTE: choose `local-mlops`, not `remote-mlops`.**

 4. Once connected, open the folder `/home/student/Introduction-to-Engineering-of-Machine-Learning-Systems` to access the course materials.

+5. When running a code cell for the first time, VS Code will ask you to choose a Python interpreter.
+Select:
+**Python Environments** → `mlops_eng`

-You are now ready to explore the notebooks, run MLflow experiments, and work with the MLOps platform.
+6. You're all set!
+You can now explore the notebooks, run MLflow experiments, and work with the full MLOps platform.